 The Master of Arts in Education (MAE) program is designed for individuals interested in seeking professional growth and advancement in educational fields.
-Additionally, the program meets the needs of international students seeking a masters degree education.
-Students will complete a six-course Core focused on exploring the historical, philosophical, psychological, and social foundations education; analyzing issues of educational equity and diversity; understanding learners with learning exceptionalities; examining the foundations of curriculum, assessment, and instruction; and using educational research to deepen critical thinking skills.
+Additionally, the MAE degree program meets the needs of international students seeking a master’s degree in education.
+Students will complete a six-course core focused on exploring the historical, philosophical, psychological, and social foundations education; analyzing issues of educational equity and diversity; understanding learners with learning exceptionalities; examining the foundations of curriculum, assessment, and instruction; and using educational research to deepen critical-thinking skills.
 Students in this program will have opportunities to select a four-course specialization from a variety of areas.
 Note: this program is not designed for students seeking a teaching credential.

 Program Learning Outcomes

 - Analyze diversity issues in education to support equity in educational contexts and learning practices.